TirelessClock/spacex-prediction-model/README.md

 ## The project

 1. `dataCleanMain.py`: Collected data information from the SpaceX official API (https://api.spacexdata.com/v4/launches/past)  of previous launches using the Python Request library.
 This file further contains the data wrangling process using the Pandas Library.
+The obtained data was stored in .CSV files `dataset.csv` and `dataset2.csv`.
 2. `dataCleanHelper.py`: Wrote the functions used in dataCleanMain.py for the cleaning process.
 These included:
     a.
 Removal of duplicates and extra information using Pandas.
     b.
 Making specific API requests for dataframe construction and organisation.